Abilify (Aripiprazole): Uses, Side Effects, Dosage

 Interactions

-Abilify can have a severe interaction with Wellbutrin (bupropion).
-Moderate interactions can occur with the following (and others, this list is not exhaustive) drugs:
+Abilify can have a significant interaction with Wellbutrin (bupropion).
+Other medications that may interact include (this list is not exhaustive):

 Limit or avoid consumption of alcohol when taking Abilify.